eeriemyxi/ranime/README.md

 # Usage
 ```
-ranime --auth-token <AUTH_TOKEN> --id <id>
+ranime --auth-token <AUTH_TOKEN> --id <ID>
 ```
+> [!NOTE]

-It automatically saves the auth token and id for the subsequent runs, so you can just do `ranime` from then on.
+> It automatically saves the authentication token and ID for the subsequent runs, so you can
+> just do `ranime` next time.

 # Guide
-## Getting Auth Token
+## Getting Authentication Token
 Open DevTools (inspect element) on your browser, go to Network tab, then in that state, go to https://randomanime.org and create a new list.
-Then grab the authentical token as shown below:
+Then grab the authentication token as shown below:

 ![](https://files.catbox.moe/jat1xu.png)